annapiktas/Learn_you_a_git/README.md

 * To get changes from the server, you need to `git fetch`, to apply them to your working directory as well, you need to `git pull`
 * When many people are working on the same repository, it's normal to have your own versions of the repository, called branches.
 There's many ways to create a branch, but I like `git checkout -b <my new branch name>`.
 You can normally create them through the web interface as well.
-*
+* The really strange thing about git is merging branches.
+That is taking two streams of work and pushing them together, not because this is a strange thing to do, but because you merge from the point of view of the branch being merged into so merging main into your branch is `git merge main` and merging your branch into main...
+* is normally done with a Merge/Pull request.
+Which it is depends on your platform, for Github, it's a Pull Request, so we'll use that language.

+### So here's your homework:
+1) Fork this repo
+2) Clone your fork to your machine
+3) Add your name to `src/resources/names.txt`, does not need to be your real name, this is a public repo.
+4) Submit a pull request back to my repo.
+You do this [through the web interface](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).